geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 By default GeoServer will not render labels "on top of each other".
 By using the ``spaceAround`` option you can either allow labels to overlap, or add extra space around labels.
-The value supplied for the option is a positive or negative size in pixels.
+The value supplied for the option is a positive or negative size, in pixels.

 .. code-block:: xml